0x70b1a5/lugso/lessons/raw/031_writing-system.md

 ### Optional: Capping consonants

-When a word begins or ends with one consonant (or tk, the special cluster), the consonant can cap the vowel rather than branching off it, **unless that consonant is _b_ or _p_**.
+When a word begins or ends with one consonant, the consonant can cap the vowel rather than branching off it, **unless that consonant is _b_ or _p_**.

 #### Style 1: Uncapped